cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [Deep Learning for Molecules and Materials.][ml]
 I'm only on Chapter 2 so far, but this looks like a really good online textbook by Andrew White, with code examples.

+[Papers for molecular design using deep learning.][aspirin-code] Collection of literature related to Generative AI and Deep Learning for molecular/drug design and molecular conformation generation.

 [In Silico Medicinal Chemistry: Computational Methods to Support Drug Design.][brown]
 Book by Nathan Brown on computational tools for drug design.
 Should be available through Newcastle University library.

 [Quantum Chemistry.][echem]
 Set of hands-on quantum chemistry notebooks and exercises from eChem.